processfeedback/docs.processfeedback.org/how-to-provide-edit-access-in-gdocs.md

 ### Step 5: Click "Copy Link"

-Click on the “Copy link” button to copy the shareable link.
-Paste this link wherever it is needed.
+Click “Copy link” to copy the shareable link, then paste it wherever it is needed.

 <p align="center">
   <img